Questions and Answers: The Use of Variety Names and the Import and Sale of Unregistered Varieties

 How are imports monitored for unregistered varieties?

-Except for the specific exemptions outlined above, the importation of seed of unregistered varieties of the crop kinds listed in Schedule III is prohibited.
+Except for the specific exemptions outlined above, the importation of seed of unregistered varieties of the kinds listed in Schedule III is prohibited.

 - Date modified: